zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 ## <a name="acquire"></a>Gets the recording resource

-Before starting the cloud recording, you need to call this method to get a resource ID.
+Before starting a cloud recording, you need to call this method to get a resource ID.

 > One resource ID can only be used for one recording session.